-Type of Purpose for which a lease, licence or other estate in land may tenure be granted arrangement arrangement Lease or licence Facilities and areas for the purpose of conducting and facilitating organised sport and training (both amateur and professional), for example: Sports field (cricket, football, track and field athletics, baseball, softball) Marked court (basketball, volleyball, badminton, tennis, hockey, netball etc.) Facilities for sports training, e.g. batting cages, tennis walls Aquatic facility (learn to swim classes, squad training, fitness and health classes including aqua aerobics, recreational and competitive swimming and diving, organised water sports including water polo, diving, hydrotherapy facilities) Sporting club facilities including club houses, meeting and training rooms, and facilities ancillary to sporting club or group activities Professional rooms associated with the reserve purposes for hire Change room/locker areas Ancillary areas (staff rooms, meeting rooms, recording rooms, equipment storage areas) Compatible, small scale commercial uses, e.g. sports tuition and health, sports physiotherapy Café or refreshment areas (kiosks/restaurants) including external seating Low-intensity commercial activities (for example recreational equipment hire or leisure or training classes) that are consistent with the purposes and core objectives of a Sportsground Gymnasiums, exercise classes and activities Skate facilities Storage ancillary to: sporting and recreational uses, or community and charity events or gatherings, or public meetings storage areas) Compatible, small scale commercial uses, e.g. sports tuition and health, sports physiotherapy Café or refreshment areas (kiosks/restaurants) including external seating Low-intensity commercial activities (for example recreational equipment hire or leisure or training classes) that are consistent with the purposes a core objectives of a Sportsground Gymnasiums, exercise classes and activities Skate facilities Storage ancillary to: sporting and recreational uses, or community and charity events or gatherings, or
+Type of tenure arrangement Purpose for which a lease, licence or other estate in land may be granted Lease or licence Facilities and areas for the purpose of conducting and facilitating organised sport and training (both amateur and professional), for example: Sports field (cricket, football, track and field athletics, baseball, softball) Marked court (basketball, volleyball, badminton, tennis, hockey, netball etc.) Facilities for sports training, e.g. batting cages, tennis walls Aquatic facility (learn to swim classes, squad training, fitness and health classes including aqua aerobics, recreational and competitive swimming and diving, organised water sports including water polo, diving, hydrotherapy facilities) Sporting club facilities including club houses, meeting and training rooms, and facilities ancillary to sporting club or group activities Professional rooms associated with the reserve purposes for hire Change room/locker areas Ancillary areas (staff rooms, meeting rooms, recording rooms, equipment storage areas) Compatible, small scale commercial uses, e.g. sports tuition and health, sports physiotherapy Café or refreshment areas (kiosks/restaurants) including external seating Low-intensity commercial activities (for example recreational equipment hire or leisure or training classes) that are consistent with the purposes and core objectives of a Sportsground Gymnasiums, exercise classes and activities Skate facilities Storage ancillary to: sporting and recreational uses, or community and charity events or gatherings, or public meetings

-Purpose for which a lease, licence or other estate in land may be granted Car parking and loading areas Electric vehicle charging stations in car parks Provision of utilities services including telecommunications (authorised under section 46(1)(a) LG Act Any other purpose or use permitted in Table 8.2 Ancillary ceremonies (for example, rehearsal of opening and closing ceremonies, cheer squads, etc.) Uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events (for example, "guest' events for juniors; gala days; club meetings) Small scale commercial activities consistent with the purposes and core objectives of a sportsground Community and charity events and gatherings Major Council or State Government community, sporting, recreation, cultural and leisure events Recreational purposes, including fitness classes, yoga, exercise, dance classes, games Festivals, parades, markets, fairs, exhibitions and similar events and gatherings • Filming projects (authorised under section 46(1)(c) LG Act) Photographic projects Temporary erection or use of any building or structure (with special conditions) necessary to enable a filming project to be carried out Concerts, including all musical genres, performances (including film and stage) Busking Mobile vendors Public address (speeches) Management of areas with natural values Environmental volunteering Advertising structures and signage (such as A-frames and banners) that are consistent with permissible uses and developments Temporary access for construction and works Facilitating connection to Country and with place/landscape - culture and heritage Community events and festivals Playing a musical instrument, or singing for fee or reward Picnics and private celebrations such as weddings and family gatherings Filming, including for cinema/television Conducting a commercial photography sessionPublic performances
+Type of tenure Purpose for which a lease, licence or other estate in land may be granted arrangement Car parking and loading areas Electric vehicle charging stations in car parks Provision of utilities services including telecommunications (authorised under section 46(1)(a) LG Act Any other purpose or use permitted in Table 8.2 Licence Ancillary ceremonies (for example, rehearsal of opening and closing ceremonies, cheer squads, etc.) Uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events (for example, "guest' events for the state of the state of juniors; gala days; club meetings) Small scale commercial activities consistent with the purposes and core objectives of a sportsground Community and charity events and gatherings Major Council or State Government community, sporting, recreation, cultural and leisure events Recreational purposes, including fitness classes, yoga, exercise, dance classes, games Festivals, parades, markets, fairs, exhibitions and similar events and gatherings Filming projects (authorised under section 46(1)(c) LG Act) Photographic projects Temporary erection or use of any building or structure (with special conditions) necessary to enable a filming project to be carried out Concerts, including all musical genres, performances (including film and stage) Busking Mobile vendors Public address (speeches) Management of areas with natural values Environmental volunteering Advertising structures and signage (such as A-frames and banners) that are consistent with permissible uses and developments Temporary access for construction and works Facilitating connection to Country and with place/landscape - culture and heritage Short-term or seasonal licence or permit (Clause 116 of the LG Regulation Community events and festivals Playing a musical instrument, or singing for fee or reward Picnics and private celebrations such as weddings and family gatherings Filming, including for cinema/television Conducting a commercial photography session Public performances